Diliwije/Business-Process-and-ERP/README.md

                                           Page 28:Results & Appeals- Appeal Review & Assignment
-●	Purpose: This screen is used to Process and review student grade appeals and monitor the re-marking progress ●	Key Components:
+●	Purpose: This screen is used to Process and review student grade appeals and monitor the re-marking progress.

+●	Key Components:

 ○	Appeal Queue: Lists appeals (e.g., APP-2025-001) in a table/list format .
 ○	Appeal Data: Each entry includes the Appeal ID, Student ID, Course (e.g., CS3042), Type of appeal (Rechecking or Re-totaling), and the Submitted Date Extract.
 ○	Status/Progress: Shows the current status of the appeal (e.g., Completed for APP-2025-004)